 You might be eligible for virtual pretravel consultations.
 If you're interested in this option, talk with the patient appointment specialist when you contact us to schedule an appointment.

 International travel has become more complex due to the COVID-19 pandemic, and some countries have exit and entry requirements.
 Your travel medicine specialist will be able to help you prepare for these requirements so that you have a smoother travel experience.

 Before your trip

-- Identification of health risks in your destination, such as exotic infectious agents, altitude sickness or heat exhaustion.
+- A country-by-country assessment of all health risks specific for your travel itinerary, such as exotic infectious agents, altitude sickness and heat exhaustion

-- Administration of vaccines to prevent illnesses found around the world.
+- Immunization recommendations, counseling and administration of vaccines to prevent illnesses